lexnederbragt/MBV3070-H19/2_Flow_Control.md

 # Python 2 : Control flow - Boolean expressions, if statements and for loops.
 ## Howto

-Note: for this exercise, you can either use the interactive shell directly, and type in commands there.
-You can also create batch files and run those.
-To do that, use Notepad to write things into a file, save it under a name that you choose (remember to have the file ending with .py), and then run it with 'python yourchosenfilename.py'.
+Note: for the first part of this exercise, use the interactive shell directly, and type in commands there.
+You can also use copy-paste if you want.

-You can either choose to have everything in one file, or in separate files.
-To run only one section of a program (parts of the code in a file), comment away what you don't want to run.
-Do that by putting a # in front of any lines that should not be run.

 ## Boolean expressions